 Beaches are the high point of Instagram.
 Instagram models take bikini pictures.
 Divers take photos in clear water with the fish.
 Others enjoy the scenery and unusual views of the beach.
 Surfers taking the waves and capturing the lifestyle at the harbor can also be rewarding.

 Colorful beach houses at St James beach gets the most attention.
 These are small cabins painted in different colors, with simple stairs and small rooms at the beach.
-You will definitely come across some Instagrammers posing, taking pictures and creating the perfect visuals for the perfect Instagram photos.
+You will come across some Instagrammers posing, taking pictures, and creating the perfect visuals for the perfect Instagram photos.

 So buckle up all the Instagram lovers.
 It’s time to visit Cape Town and its’ wondrous beauties.
 Follow the flow of other Instagrammers and create your beautiful collection of traveling experiences in Cape Town, South Africa.